VCU Genomics Core

 Include the following text in the Facilities and Resources section of grant applications when proposing to conduct work that utilizes the Genomics Core:

 The VCU Genomics Core, directed by Drs.
 Karolina Aberg and Gregory Buck, provides comprehensive instrumentation and technical support for all aspects of genomics analysis.
-Staffed by Ph.D. and M.S. trained sequencing engineers and laboratory specialists, the Core provides a variety of services via a traditional fee-for-service model and novel collaborative solutions that involve do-it-yourself (DIY) genomics, where investigators gain opportunities for hands-on time on selected instrumentation, and lab-expertise for hire where core staff assists with protocol development and optimization of new approaches.
+Staffed by Ph.D. and M.S. trained sequencing engineers, laboratory specialists and bioinformaticians, the Core provides a variety of services via a traditional fee-for-service model and novel collaborative solutions that involve do-it-yourself (DIY) genomics, where investigators gain opportunities for hands-on time on selected instrumentation, and lab-expertise for hire where core staff assists with protocol development and optimization of new approaches.
 The Core can also assist in experimental planning and project design.

 The facility, located in two sites: in Sanger Hall and in the VCU Health Science Research building on the MCV campus, maintains a significant portfolio of instrumentation in support of next-generation sequencing (NGS).
-In addition to a broad range of instruments for sample/library preparation and quality control, the Core also hosts three Illumina platforms including a NextSeq2000 and two MiSeq instruments, for which the sequencing configuration range from 1 x 50 bp single end (SE) to 2 x 300 bp paired end (PE) sequencing.
+In addition to a broad range of instruments for sample/library preparation and quality control, the Core also hosts Illumina platforms including NextSeq2000 and MiSeq instruments, for which the sequencing configuration range from 1 x 50 bp single end (SE) to 2 x 300 bp paired end (PE) or 1 x 600 bp single end (SE) sequencing, generating up to 1.2 billion read pairs per sequencing run.

 Storage for genomic data with access to dedicated server clusters for high performance computational analyses is provided in collaboration with the VCU High Performance Research Computing facility, and bioinformatic analyses are coordinated with the Bioinformatics Core.